Types of short break

 • have a care package that recommends specialist short breaks

-A social worker may recommend specialist short breaks as part of the care package if your child has:
+A social worker may recommend specialist short breaks as part of the care package if your child has been assessed as having needs related to their:

 • severe learning disabilities